MrPaolinsky/MrPaolinsky/README.md

 - **[GoGoVid](https://github.com/MrPaolinsky/gogovid-server):** A video streaming API SaaS, for developers, completely built from scratch.

-## 📖 What I'm Learning

-- **DRM protection**: How streaming services protect their content so it can only be viewed in the right place and can not be ilegally downloaded or reproduced.
-- **Deno**: The best JS runtime (Or that is what they say).
-- **Fresh**: The deno fullstack framework.

 ## 💼 Work Experience

 - Worked with **Bold.co**, a fast growing Colombian fintech as a fullstack developer.